Manjeet996/Manjeet996/README.md

 **Hi, I'm Manjeet Singh Ghuman 👋**

-Aspiring Data Analyst with a passion for transforming data into actionable insights.
+Data Analyst with a passion for transforming data into actionable insights.
 I have 6+ years of experience in customer service roles where I developed strong problem-solving skills, attention to detail, and a customer-focused approach.
 Transitioning into data analytics, I've worked with Excel, Power BI, Tableau, and MySQL to create dynamic dashboards and perform data cleaning, analysis, and reporting.

 * **🛠️ Tools:** Excel, Power BI, Tableau, MySQL
 * **📈 Skills:** Data Visualization, Data Cleaning, Dashboard Development, Performance Metrics